Slimefun/Slimefun4/.github/CONTRIBUTING.md

 Another great way to contribute to Slimefun is by working on translations for the project.
 Slimefun's translation is available on [gitlocalize.com](https://gitlocalize.com/repo/3841).
 Just find a language you are fluent in and translate away.
 But make sure to submit a "Review Request" when you are done.
-One of our language moderators will review the changes and submit a Pull Request to the project for you.
+One of our Language Moderators will review the changes and submit a Pull Request to the project for you.

-#### Language moderation
+#### Language Moderation
-Very active community translators will have the option to become a "language moderator".
+Very active community translators will have the option to become a "Language Moderator".
-Language moderators are responsible for proof-reading any new translations for their designated language and correct it when they see a mistake.
+Language Moderators are responsible for proof-reading any new translations for their designated language and correct it when they see a mistake.

 For more info on how or what to translate, check out our article on [How to translate Slimefun](https://github.com/TheBusyBiscuit/Slimefun4/wiki/Translating-Slimefun).